 What Does It Mean to Believe the Bible?
 Part 1

 “I’m not called to give my opinion.
 I’m called as a pastor to give the scriptural position on it.
 Doesn’t mean that I have to agree with you to love you.
 I don’t dislike anybody.
-I love everybody.”Then he expanded that just a bit:
+I love everybody.”

 “I think that sex between two people of the same sex is condemned in the Scriptures, and as long as it is condemned in the Scriptures, I don’t get to say what I think.
 I get to say what the Bible says.”

 I think this is fine way to handle a difficult topic on national TV.
 You could always say more, but on this point T. D. Jakes is exactly right.
 The preacher isn’t called to give his opinion on anything.
 He is called to say what God says.

 Here are good words for every preacher to ponder: